ghr85/CC0402_Sinatra/readme.md

 * Read the instructions again...yes.
 Because how much time will you waste if you misinterpret.
 * Create folder layout and headers
 * Decide on what logic you'll need, plan classes, attributes, methods, tests
+* The controller defines the routes that will be taken upon HTTP method
 * Require Sinatra and relevant tools in your controller file
 * Create your specs file for testing model logic - remember to cover negative cases
 * Create your logic file in model folder - keep your variable names tight